singularlogic/mitigate-documentation/docs/a_risk.rst

 Logout
 ----------

-- Place the cursor and click the <Log-out > Button.
+- In order to perform logout  click the <Log-out > Button.

 .. image:: assets/logout.png

-- You have successfully logout MITIGATE.
+- Upon successful logout the following screen will be presented.

 .. image:: assets/logout_2.png